varib1/H2HMEM/README.md

 - `leaderboard/prediction_template.txt` - Template for submission format

 Please follow this template exactly when preparing your prediction files.
-The template specifies the required field structure, data types, and naming conventions that the leaderboard evaluation pipeline expects.

 Your final submission should include two JSON files formatted according to the template: